 While Brooke's images come from a personal place of exploration, the goal in creating them is not only to satisfy herself; her greatest wish is to show others a part of themselves.
 Art is a mirror for the creator and the observer.

-In the meantime, find out more about Brooke and her work as she answers five quick questions ahead of her Super Stage appearance…
+You can register FREE for The Photography Show: Spring Shoots, and purchase tickets to see the Super Stage speaker sessions.
+In the meantime, find out more about Brooke and her work ahead of her Spring Shoots appearance…

 1. How did you discover that photography was the format for you to manifest your creativity and tell stories?